Trapp Family Story

 Trapp Family Story (トラップ一家物語, Torappu Ikka Monogatari) is a 1991 Japanese animated series by Nippon Animation, based on the story of the real-life Austrian singing family the Trapp Family.
 It is a part of the World Masterpiece Theatre franchise, which adapted classic works of literature into animated TV shows.
 40 episodes aired on Fuji TV.

-It was based on the 1949 memoir The Story of the Trapp Family Singers by Maria von Trapp.

 Premise

-The original work is The Story of the Trapp Family Singers, the 1949 autobiography of Maria von Trapp, first published in Japan in 1967 by Chuō Publishing, translated by Taneaki Kotabe under the title Uta-u Trapp Ikka (“The Singing Trapp Family”).
+This work is commonly regarded as an adaptation of Maria von Trapp's autobiography, The Story of the Trapp Family Singers.
+However, neither the author's name nor the title of the source work is credited in the anime itself, and related reference materials differ in how they classify its origins.
+As a result, the series is also considered by some to be a reconstruction based on historical events and multiple source materials rather than a direct adaptation of a single work (see the "Source material" section below for details).

 Within the World Masterpiece Theater series, it was the first story based on a true account since Rascal the Raccoon, and it also stood out as an unusual entry in the series for featuring an adult woman as the protagonist.
-Moreover, unlike most entries, the work from which it is adapted is not considered specifically a children’s novel, as it is an autobiography with a historical and religious background.
 The original story had already been successfully adapted four times: in the 1956 film The Trapp Family and its 1958 sequel The Trapp Family in America, and in the 1959 stage musical The Sound of Music and its 1965 film adaptation.

 The early part of the series depicts the relationship between Maria, the nun serving as governess, and the children of the Trapp family.
-From the middle onward, following the romantic themes of the previous year’s My Daddy Long Legs, the story develops around romance, focusing on the family’s internal conflicts over the remarriage of Georg, the father of the Trapp family.
-Toward the end, the narrative portrays the Trapp family’s financial crisis and the Nazi invasion brought on by the Anschluss (Germany’s annexation of Austria).
+From the middle onward, following the romantic themes of the previous year's My Daddy Long Legs, the story develops around romance, focusing on the family's internal conflicts over the remarriage of Georg, the father of the Trapp family.
+Toward the end, the narrative portrays the Trapp family's financial crisis and the Nazi invasion brought on by the Anschluss (Germany's annexation of Austria).
 The episodes weave in many references to the Nazis, vividly depicting the anguish and complex emotions of some Austrians facing the Nazi threat at that time.
-The family’s eventual escape from Austria is portrayed in a particularly thrilling way.
+The family's eventual escape from Austria is portrayed in a particularly thrilling way.

 After the final broadcast, on December 28, 1991, the first ever compilation special in the history of World Masterpiece Theater aired in a two-hour slot (Saturday 10:00–12:00).

 Among works in the series based on true stories, one notable feature of this series was that, at the time of its broadcast, some of the real-life individuals portrayed were still alive.